Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsection{Tracking Performance on 2DMOT15 Dataset}

-We employ the 2DMOT15 dataset to jointly investigate the TSSD and OTA, whose metrics are designed for tracking.
-MOTA considers the comprehensive detection and tracking performance, and MOTP measures the tightness of the tracking results and ground truth.
-FP, PN denote the total number of false positives and false negatives, respectively.
-For each trajectory, if more than $80\%$ of positions are successfully tracked, MT increases by $1$.
-On the other hand, if less than $80\%$ of positions are lost, ML increases by $1$.
-Finally, IDS counts ID switch times.
+We employ the 2DMOT15 dataset to jointly investigate the TSSD-OTA, whose metrics are designed for tracking.
+The MOTA considers the comprehensive tracking performance, and the MOTP measures the tightness of the tracking results and ground truth. the FP, PN denote the total number of false positives and false negatives, respectively.
+For each trajectory, if more than $80\%$ of positions are successfully tracked, the MT increases by $1$.
+On the other hand, if more than $80\%$ of positions are lost, the ML increases by $1$.
+Finally, the IDS counts ID switch times.